MRCIEU/CheckSumStats/README.md

 !["example5.png"](/man/figures/README-example5.png)

-The slope for the expected effect size regressed on the reported effect size is 0.23 when the slope is expected to be 1.
+The slope of the relationship between the expected and reported effect sizes is 0.23 (the expected slope is 1).
 The shape of the relationship between the two sets of effect sizes is also non-linear.
 The discrepancy has arisen due to incorrect assumptions about sample size across SNPs.
 The expected effect sizes were generated assuming 23572 cases and 48700 controls across all SNPs.
 However, in this example the number of contributing studies varies quite substantially across SNPs:

 ``` r
 summary(dat$Nstudies)